Salisbury North

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's aggregation of latest postcode level ATO data for financial year 2022 indicates Salisbury North had a median income among taxpayers of $47,852 and an average level of $51,491.
-This is lower than the national average of $52,592 and compares to levels of $64,886 across Greater Adelaide.
-Based on Wage Price Index growth of 10.83% since financial year 2022, estimated median and average incomes as of March 2025 would be approximately $53,034 and $57,067 respectively.
-According to the 2021 Census, household, family, and personal incomes in Salisbury North all fall between the 14th and 17th percentiles nationally.
-Income analysis reveals that 32.0% of the population (6,128 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 31.8% occupy this bracket.
-Housing affordability pressures are severe, with only 82.0% of income remaining, ranking at the 16th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2022, Salisbury North had a median income among taxpayers of $47,852.
+The average income stood at $51,491.
+This is lower than the national average and compares to levels of $52,592 and $64,886 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 12.83% since financial year ending June 2022, current estimates would be approximately $53,991 (median) and $58,097 (average) as of September 2025.
+From the 2021 Census, household incomes in Salisbury North fall between the 14th and 17th percentiles nationally.
+Income analysis reveals 32.0% of the population (6,138 individuals) fall within the $1,500 - $2,999 income range, mirroring the regional average of 31.8%.
+Housing affordability pressures are severe in Salisbury North, with only 82.0% of income remaining after housing costs, ranking at the 16th percentile nationally.

 Frequently Asked Questions - Income